Pedrojok01/Ethernaut-Solutions/solutions/29_Switch.md

 > 0x30c13ade0000000000000000000000000000000000000000000000000000000000000060000000000000000000000000000000000000000000000000000000000000000020606e1500000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000476227e1200000000000000000000000000000000000000000000000000000000

-The `turnSwitchOn()` function selector is positionned at position 68, however, it is not relevant anymore as we are telling the function that the data starts at position 96 instead!
+The `turnSwitchOn()` function selector is positioned at position 68, however, it is not relevant anymore as we are telling the function that the data starts at position 96 instead!
 We can finally call the `flipSwitch()` function to toggle the switch on!

 ## Solution